jordwalke/FaxJs/README.md

     Demo = {};

-// Allow use of Divs/Spans/etc.
+// Allow use of Divs/Spans/etc tail constructor F.using(FaxUi);
-F.using(FaxUi);

 Demo.StretchyButton = {